- Python 50.2%

 MCP Types:

-stdio: Standard input/output communication (currently supported)sse: Server-sent events (planned support)
+stdio: Standard input/output communicationsse: Server-sent events

 Plugin Configuration